rahnuria/cis2001-project3/README.md

 # cis2001-project3
 commander and creature battle simulation using python
 overview:
-this project simulates a battle system betwwen two commanders.
-Each commander controls a collection od creatures.
-The creatures fight based on their strength and defense values.
+This system simulates a battle between two commanders using a sorted linked structure of creatures.
+Creatures are deep copied and inserted based on defense and strength.
+During battle, creatures fight pairwise, and damage is calculated using strength vs defense.
+Dead creatures are removed, and if one commander runs out of creatures, the remaining creature deals damage to the commander.defense values.
 FEATURES:
 .Deep copy of creatures.
 .Sorted insertion based on defense and strength.